akovantsev/hiccup-layers/README.md

 You press a hotkey to vertical align values in maps to win some legibility back.

 Those are all cosmetics, and are mostly independent from each other.
 So the only bad thing is how far button label is pushed away from `:button` tag.
+Is it even inside the button or a next sibling now?
 ```clojure
 [:button {:key     "submit"
           :onClick submit!